aergoio/aergolite/README.md

 ## Limitations

 This first version uses a fully connected network for communication between the nodes.
 It works with up to 200 nodes on the automated tests.
-Future versions will also contain a gossip based protocol to support thousands of nodes.
+Soon it will also contain a gossip based protocol to support millions of nodes.

 Only 1 connection to each database file.
 If there are many applications needing to access the db file, each application must have its own copy of the database, configured as a separate node.